Reverendissimo/Mermaid-Door-POC/android-pn532-hce/README.md

 - **Registration**: App registers for AID `"A0000001020304"` in the system
 - **Background Service**: HCE service runs in background (no app launch required)
 - **APDU Response**: When reader sends SELECT AID command, app responds with user's UID
+- **Toast Feedback**: When the HCE service is triggered (phone is scanned), a Toast appears on the phone
 - **Security**: Screen must be on (Android security policy), but device can be locked

 ### UID Handling